Ram Zihrun

-Ram Zihrun (ࡓࡀࡌ ࡆࡉࡄࡓࡅࡍ) was a 19th-century Mandaean priest.
+Ram Zihrun (ࡓࡀࡌ ࡆࡉࡄࡓࡅࡍ, /mid/) was a 19th-century Mandaean priest.
 Although initially a learned layman (yalufa), he became known for reviving the Mandaean priesthood together with his cousin Yahya Bihram after a cholera epidemic had killed all living Mandaean priests in 1831.
 He is mentioned in the colophons of various Mandaean manuscripts.

 Ram Zihrun was also informally known by Mandaeans as Sheikh Abdullah.

 Early life

 Ram Zihrun was born sometime during the 18th century as the son of the Mandaean priest Sam Bihram (ࡎࡀࡌ ࡁࡉࡄࡓࡀࡌ), and belonged to the ‘Aziz and Kupašia (Khaffagi) families.

 Mandaean priesthood revival

 Ram Zihrun and his younger cousin Yahya Bihram were two šgandas (priest assistants) who were the surviving sons of deceased priests during the aftermath of the 1831 cholera epidemic.
 Together, the two of them went on to revive the Mandaean priesthood by initiating each other as tarmida (junior priests), and later as ganzibra (high priests), in Suq eš-Šuyuk, Iraq.
 As a result, Mandaean manuscripts mention Yahya Bihram as the son of Ram Zihrun, since the priestly initiators of priests and scribes are typically listed as "fathers" in Mandaean spiritual genealogical lineages, rather than their biological fathers.
 At Suq eš-Šuyuk, they also initiated 13 other yalufa (learned Mandaeans) as priests.

 Afterwards, Ram Zihrun served as a ganzibra in the towns of Shushtar and Dezful in Khuzestan.

 Ram Zihrun died sometime in the mid or late 1800s.